-Bradycardia is when your heart rate beats less than 60 times a minute.
+Bradycardia is a medical condition that occurs when your heart rate consistently falls below 60 beats a minute.

-To put this into perspective, 60-100 beats per minute is considered a normal range.
+To put this into perspective, anywhere between 60-100 beats per minute is considered to be a normal heart rate range.

 To help you understand the link between spinal cord injury and heart rate, this article will go over the causes, symptoms, and management for bradycardia after SCI.